-Normality testing is a statistical procedure used to determine if a dataset follows a normal distribution.
+Normality testing is a statistical technique used to verify if a dataset aligns with the pattern of a normal distribution.
 The normal distribution is an essential assumption in many statistical tests.
-Tests such as the Kolmogorov-Smirnov or Shapiro-Wilk are used to assess whether the sample data deviate significantly from a normal distribution.
+Tests such as the Kolmogorov-Smirnov or Shapiro-Wilk are used to assess whether the sample data deviate Markedly deviates from a normal distribution.
 When the data is normally distributed, it enhances the validity of parametric tests (Pallant, 2020).
-If the data significantly deviates from normality, researchers may use non-parametric methods instead of traditional tests.
+If the data shows a substantial departure from normality, researchers may use non-parametric methods instead of traditional tests.